BDTurc/SpaceEvadersPlayable/README.md

 # SpaceEvadersPlayable
 Playable current build of my endless Runner SpaceEvaders.
-Source Code can be requested via email
+Source Code can be requested via email.

+Submission for PurpleMonkey Game Jam's Theme:  Let Our Powers Combine

 In this game, you must cooperate with a teammate to make it as far as possible through the spaceship.
 Each player has a primary color, and you must work together to mix your primary colors to match